verdaux/BookNotes/Impressors 5.md

 - [ ] Green light says it's legal to go.
 It doesn't mean it's safe to go
 - [ ] Victory is celebrated in light, but it is won in the darkness.
 - [ ] Those who play for applause, that's all they get
+- [ ] I got a serious lust for sushi